eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ### Modules

 There must be a single point where all modules are defined to ensure they use unique ids and use the same custom implementation.
 Currently this happens in the `modules` folder but is work in progress to be completed during integration of error reporting.

 There is `modules/hoofs/error_reporting.hpp` that defines all the errors and custom implementation used by `iceoryx_hoofs`.
-The `api.hpp` is included there to make it easy to use the custom error reporting in any iceoryx hoofs file by including `modules/hoofs/error_reporting.hpp`.
+This header includes `error_reporting_macros.hpp` to make it easy to use the custom error reporting in any iceoryx hoofs file by including `modules/hoofs/error_reporting.hpp`.

 Replacing the previous error handling is supposed to happen by